hbctraining/scRNA-seq/lessons/05_SC_SCT_and_integration.md

     }
 ```

-> _**NOTE:** By default, after normalizing, adjusting the variance, and regressing out uniteresting sources of variation, SCTransform will rank the genes by residual variance and output the 3000 most variant genes.
+> _**NOTE:** By default, after normalizing, adjusting the variance, and regressing out uninteresting sources of variation, SCTransform will rank the genes by residual variance and output the 3000 most variant genes.
 If the dataset has larger cell numbers, then it may be beneficial to adjust this parameter higher using the `variable.features.n` argument._

 Note, the last line of output specifies "Set default assay to SCT".
 We can view the different assays that we have stored in our seurat object.